schuggermi/gourmet_wiki-django/app/TERMS_OF_USE.md

 Verhalte dich respektvoll.
 Folgendes ist verboten:
 Be respectful.
 The following is prohibited:

+- Offensive or illegal content
+- Harassing other users
+- Exploiting or manipulating the platform

 - Beleidigende oder rechtswidrige Inhalte / Offensive or illegal content
 - Belästigung anderer Nutzer / Harassing other users
 - Manipulation der Plattform / Exploiting or manipulating the platform